 Status of Submitted Course Abstract

 New Course: Course is being submitted for the FIRST time for consideration in the Academy's Instruction Course program.

 To submit a new Instruction Course abstract, enter the title and select Create.

 Previously Offered Course: The course has been offered within the last three years.

 The abstract submitter will list any instruction course you presented within the last three years.
 To resubmit a course, select the course title and follow the instructions to update your abstract.
-Resubmitted courses will compete with all other new course applications; it will have no special priority because of its previous presentation.
+Resubmitted courses will compete with all other new course applications; it will have no special advantage or disadvantage because of its previous presentation.